Laggg/neural-env-surviv/README.md

   <summary>Windows installation guides</summary>

   **For windows users we offer to compete with our RL bot.
-Main goal is to collect a reward for running up to the stones in the frame for the same number of steps.
+Main goal is to collect a reward for running up to the stones at the frame for the same number of steps.
 Good luck, have FUN!**

   ![](demo/demo_on_wind.png)